-The Board of Statutory Auditors appointed by the Shareholders' Meeting of 29 April 2016 for the three-year period 2016-2018 will expire at the Shareholders' Meeting to approve the financial statements for the financial year ending 31 December 2018.

-In accordance with Consob Resolution 19499 of 28 January 2016, issued pursuant to article 144-septies of the Issuer Regulation, the minimum percentage shareholding for submission of candidate lists for the election of the Company's management bodies was 1% of the share capital.
+The Board of Statutory Auditors was appointed by the Shareholders' Meeting of 29 April 2016 for the three-year period 2016-2018 and its mandate will expire at the Shareholders' Meeting to approve the financial statements for the financial year ending 31 December 2018.
+In accordance with Consob resolution 19499 of 28 January 2016, issued pursuant to article 144-septies of the Issuer Regulation, the minimum percentage shareholding for submission of candidate lists for the election of the Company's management bodies was 1% of the share capital.